Curriculum Vitae

 EDUCATION

-PhD.
-Loyola University Chicago, English, May 2000: Dissertation committee Harveen Mann, Pamela L. Caughie, J. Hillis Miller
+Dissertation committee: Harveen Mann, Pamela L. Caughie, J. Hillis Miller

-MA.
-Loyola University Chicago, English, January 1995
+(MA.
+Loyola University Chicago, English, January 1995)

-BA.
-UCLA, English, March 1985
+(BA.
+UCLA, English, March 1985)

 Newberry Library, Chicago